Mezcal Illustration

 Unlike tequila, mezcal is best enjoyed in small sips.
 In fact, there is an expression in Mexico that mezcal should be kissed.
 For this reason, mezcal connoisseurs recommend sipping mezcal from shallow clay cups such as a copita or jicara.

-Instead of a rocks glass, mezcal is traditionally served in copitas that can be made from a wide variety of materials such as glass, wood, or ceramic.
-The wide opening on top is great for you to get your nose closer to the mezcal, so you can smell and taste the complex flavors in it.
+Copitas can be made from a wide variety of materials such as glass, wood, or ceramic.
+The wide opening on top is great for you to get your nose closer to the mezcal, so you can smell the complex aromas.
 Jicaras are made from hollowed out gourds from the Calabash tree.
 The natural plant fiber absorbs the fragrance of mezcal exceptionally well.
 Inexpensive and common in Oaxaca, you should definitely try mezcal served in a jicara at least once.

-Also known as sal de Gusano, worm salt is an Oaxacan specialty often described to provide an umami explosion.
+What is "worm salt", and why would you use it?
+Also known as sal de Gusano, worm salt is a Oaxacan specialty often described to provide an umami explosion.
 It is made by picking matured larvae, toasting them, and grinding them with Oaxacan chilies and sea salt.
 Traditionally served as an accompaniment to mezcal, it adds a smoky and savory note to your mezcal experience.
 Try it by sipping your mezcal and taking a bite of orange sprinkled with worm salt.

 However, avoid mezcal with worms inside it as it is a good indication of a brand that is more focused on marketing instead of flavor.
 This marketing gimmick was intended to indicate purity or impart virility.
 Of course, the general public fell for the idea even if Mexicans themselves never drank mezcal with a worm.